denten-books/plain-text/main.md

 with the particularities of that illusion.
 A poem, a novel, a physician's script, or a legal contract still look like their paper counterparts, but increasingly they behave like gadgets.
-These reading and writing gadgets do not mediate silently: they monitor, adjust, and control.
+These reading and writing gadgets do not mediate silently: they monitor, adjust, warn, and control.

-Like the smoke alarm, literary, textual gadgets are governed and internalize government in ways that we have only began to comprehend.
+Like the smoke alarm, literary gadgets are governed and internalize government in ways that we have only began to comprehend.
 And as will become apparent in the later sections of this chapter, some structural decisions in the making of such devices are explicitly designed to resist tampering, access, and interpretation.
 They obscure the flows of code and codex under the familiar guise of surface representation.

-### 3.2 Form as Ideal and Appearance
+### 3.2 Form as Concrete and Universal

+What lies beneath a text?
+In talking about texts of all kinds, literary scholars and computer scientists often make a distinction between form and content.
+"Classical art, in a word, stands for form," R.G.
+Collingwood wrote in 1929, and "romantic art for content [@collingwood_form_1929, 335]."
+In a much more recent work on computational text generation, Kathleen McKeown writes that to produce discourse, writers and speakers "must decide what to say and how to present it effectively."
+A machine that generates text should, among other things, be able to determine "content and textual shape" of what needs to be said or written [@mckeown_text_1992, 1].
+Similarly, in her influential essay "Print is Flat, Code is Deep," Katherine Hayles writes about "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].
+In each case, the model underlying textual production involves the bifurcation between some notions of outward shape and inward meaning.
+Interpretation, under this model, usually involves moving beyond the apparent form to the implicit ideational content.

+Although the distinction between form and content is somewhat naturalized in literary and linguistic discourse, the concept of form is often used in another way, which seems initially to contradict the easy bifurcation.
+When we think of Shakespeare's *Hamlet*, for example, whatever is meant by "the form" of the play belongs neither to its material substance (pixel or paper) nor to the ideational content of the work.
+Form, in that sense, lies somewhere between the two worlds: it is in the shape of the letters, in the structure of the narrative, and in the prosody of the word.
+Form in that sense is indeterminate, because we do not quite know which of these elements belong to the content of the play and which are the contingent material artifacts of the printing
+process: the way the fonts look, for example or the way lines break on the page.
+Some matters of form matter to us as readers (line breaks), and others do not (font kerning).
+Three things seem to be in play then rather than two: matter, form, and content.
+And of these, form sometimes falls into the category of meaningless matter and sometimes into semantic-carrying ideation.

+Let's dwell on the history of form for a few paragraphs.
+I'll give you the standard (if abridged) version first, and then return to revise and to complicate.
+The traditional binary model, as I will argue, does not sufficiently capture the grounds for literary microanalysis, which requires an understanding of form both as abstracted formula (technique, template, pattern) and concrete device (apparatus, gadget, appliance).
+Like Hayles and McKeown I need to retain a distinction between the what (physical) and the how (signifying) of the literary device.

+G.W.F.
+Hegel gives perhaps the paradigmatic expression to the dichotomy between form and content in the literature on aesthetics.
+In his *Lectures on Aesthetics*, Hegel posits classical art as striving to reach an equilibrium between its ideational, spiritual content and "the configuration of sensuous material [@hegel_hegels_1998, 70]."
+Whole books have been written on Hegel's rather technical and sometimes idiosyncratic vocabulary.
+Rather than define terms precisely, Hegel likes to bombard his reader with semantic cognates.
+On the side of "content" (*Inhalt*, *Gehalt*), he evokes words like inner life (*Innere Lebendigkeit*), feeling (*Empfindung*), soul (*Seele*), and spirit (*Geist*).
+All of these convey a movement inward and a location beyond the physical world, accessible only to the spirit (*Geist*) or mind (*Gedanken*, *Verstand*).
+On the side of "form" (same in German), Hegel accumulates words like expression (*Ausdruck*), presentation (*Darstellung*), but also lines, curves, surfaces, carvings, colors, tones, word sounds, and generally matter or material (*Linien*, *Krümmungen*, *Flächen*, *Aushöhlungen*, *Farben*, *Tönen*, *Wortklängen*, *Material*) [@hegel_werke:_1986, *Einleitung*].
+The semantic cluster related to "forms" conveys physical (palpable, of this world) and outward-facing properties, available for examination to the senses (*Sinne*).

 In comparing the dominant aesthetic modes of classical and Romantic periods, Hegel posits Romanticism as an art that seeks to disengage itself from matter,